GuyTeichman/RNAlysis/docs/source/rnalysis_user_guide.rst

 If we want to perform the enrichment analysis in parallel and save time, we could use the enrich_randomization_parallel function instead of enrich_randomization.
 To use it, you must first start a parallel session::

-    from RNAlysis import enrichment, general
+    from rnalysis import enrichment, general
     general.start_parallel_session()

 To read more about parallel sessions, visit the :ref:`parallel-ref` section.